 Holly Near has been singing for a more equitable world for well over 50 creative years.
 She is an insightful storyteller through her music, committed to keeping the work rooted in contemporary activism.

-Respected around the world for her music and activism, Holly will release her 31st album in 2018.
+Respected around the world for her music and activism, Holly released her 31st album in 2018.

 One of the most powerful, consistent, and outspoken singers of our time, her concerts elevate spirits and inspire activism.
 A skilled performer, Holly is an outspoken ambassador for peace who brings to the stage a unique integration of world consciousness, spiritual discovery, and theatricality.